unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

   * Root patching using OCLP is required on Ventura and newer

 * Automatic Lid Wake<br >
-v * Waking up from sleep requires keyboard intervention
+  * Waking up from sleep requires keyboard intervention

 * AirDrop<br >
-v *; and other Airport related features
+ * ;and other Airport related features

 * Accessing DRM content<br >
- b* Use chromium based browsers instead
+  * Use chromium based browsers instead

 * Fan reading<br >
    * ;and so under Windows

 # 📝 Preparation